The

 don't have regular pay stubs, and/or have combination income sources

-(W-2 income, 1099 income, etc.), is determined differently from those
+(W-2 income, 1099 income, etc.), should

 contact an enrollment specialist in person to determine what their income